 Where to Stay in Kerikeri: For a luxury option, stay at beautiful Moon Gate Villa which has an outdoor pool and lush garden, or at the popular Woodlands Motel which offers quality rooms at a low price, and also has an outdoor pool and beautiful gardens.

-For vacation rentals, stay at The Lavender Loft Resort with a pool, or the charming Honeymoon Cottage on a citrus orchard.
+For vacation rentals, stay at lovely Kendall Cottage, or the charming Honeymoon Cottage on a citrus orchard.

 Matauri Bay